Eviction and Unlawful Detainer

 - The lease is canceled by the landlord.

-The first step is for the landlord to file a complaint or petition with the local court and pay a small filing fee.
+The first step is for the landlord to file a complaint or petition with the local court and pay a filing fee.
 The renter must be served with the court documents.
 In some jurisdictions, tenants are entitled to a jury trial if they ask for one.
 In jury trials, the jury determines whether the tenant should be evicted.

 Notice Requirement and Court Filing

 A landlord cannot forcibly evict a tenant without proper notice.
-The landlord must provide written notice to the tenant of the default.
+The landlord must provide written notice to the tenant of their default.
 If the tenant does not fix the default within a reasonable amount of time, the landlord must file for a formal court eviction proceeding.
 This will start the eviction process.

 Courts commonly refer to eviction actions as "forcible entry and detainer" or "unlawful detainer" actions.
 The legal theory is that the landlord alleges the tenant unlawfully continues to have use and possession of the rental property, and the landlord seeks the assistance of the court to have the tenant removed.